papertrail/profiler/README.md

-This is a fork of https://github.com/papertrail/profiler/ with Java 8 support.
+This is a fork of https://github.com/papertrail/profiler/ verison 1.0.3-SNAPSHOT

-* No dependency on joda-time anymore.
+* Requires Java 8 and therefore no dependency on joda-time anymore (since v1.1.0)
-* Now as OSGI bundle
+* Now as OSGI bundle (since v1.1.1)

-It's meant to be a drop-in replacement.
+It's meant to be a drop-in replacement using the package name as the original

 # JVM cpu profiler